Nikola-Tesi/croc_with_SHA_256/README.md

 ⚠️ **Note:** the software implementation in `SHA256.c` is not fully optimized; therefore, the reported speedup may be lower in a fair comparison.

+## DRC and LVC verification

+For this exact microchip, DRC and LVS verification were not performed.
+However, the project—with some small modifications—was reused for another course, where partial verification was carried out.
+If you are curious, I invite you to check the [GitHub page dedicated to that course](https://github.com/Nikola-Tesi/croc_with_SHA_256_VLSI_2/tree/main).

 ## License
 Unless specified otherwise in the respective file headers, all code checked into this repository is made available under a permissive license.
 All hardware sources and tool scripts are licensed under the Solderpad Hardware License 0.51 (see `LICENSE.md`).
 All software sources are licensed under Apache 2.0.